Gorstak1979/Notes/README.md

 My friends Davor Baštanić and Ivica Stručić want me to drive them to Split, to parachuters club, where I end up raped.

 I go to drink in UB40 place called Garden, where a guy approaches me and asks what I think about gays.
-He disappears before my eyes and I have 100kn missing in my wallet.
+He disappears before my eyes and I have 100kn missing in my wallet and a sore ass.

+I meet a girl called Marina Šećer, and take her to a small island in area of Zadar called Arbanasi, but some guy there asks me what I think about gays, and I lose memory and Marina wants to leave.

 My mom and my dog die, and I get family pension as 100% work unable, 70% off of my moms pension.

 All in all, I got raped over 20 times, by both men and women, which I still don't remember and I believe there is a command word in my subconscious that makes me submissive when I hear it.

 I hear Jadranka has a daughter too, but I think the child is either my dads, or my 2nd floor neighbours.
 If it's mine, then it's possible I have 4 kids I'm just biological father of.

+Filip invites me to some pizzeria, and I come, only to suddenly find myself out of pizzeria.
+I go back in, Filip orders lasagne for him and his 2 buddies and pretends I don't exist, and one of the guests tells me one of the guests wanted a blowjob a paid Filip 100 eur to invite me there.

 Someone seems to be breaking or pulling out my teeth from time to time, and one I day I couldn't stand up because my left knee was somehow broken.
 I limped for 2y after that and now I still have clicking sound but can walk normally.